Pay Traffic Ticket in Indiana

 - Use a deferral program (if eligible and county offers it).

-Paying your IN traffic ticket essentially means you're admitting guilt, or at least giving up your option to contest the ticket.
+Paying your IN traffic ticket essentially means you're admitting guilt, or at least giving up your option to fight the traffic ticket.

-Further fines and penalties depend on the nature of your violation, but understand that many people who plead guilty to typical traffic violations and pay their fines can:
+Further fines and penalties depend on the nature of your traffic violation, but understand that many people who plead "guilty" to typical violations and pay their Indiana traffic ticket fines can:

 - Conveniently pay online, by mail, or over the telephone.